I like to use this analogy in my classes:

 Not Having Access To Your Damn Phone For Once

 There is one underlying principle that can be inferred in numbers one through four: a daily yoga practice is an opportunity to put down your phone for an hour.
 As useful as they can be, our shiny little devices are the physical embodiment of our daily distractions.
-If you feel so inclined to think about it, 90% of the stuff that you do on your phone probably doesn't really matter all that much.
+If you feel so inclined to think about it, 90% of the stuff that you do on your phone probably doesn't really matter all that much, and merely serves to shorten your attention span and make you less patient.

 Realistically, it's actually probably pushing you farther away from the personal, spiritual and physical goals that a yoga practice espouses.
 So unless you're a doctor on call or something along those lines, put your phone in your locker and forget about it for an hour.
 Your Instagram feed isn't going to implode, and those last couple of emails from your boss(es) won't evaporate while you're working on yourself.